hpe-storage/scod/docs/csi_driver/container_storage_provider/hpe_alletra_storage_mp_b10000/index.md

   storageClassName: ""
 ```

-## Remote Copy Limitations
+## Active Peer Persistence Limitations

-These are the current limitations of the Remote Copy Peer Persistence integration with the HPE CSI Driver.
+These are the current limitations of Active Peer Persistence when used with the HPE CSI Driver.

+- Active Peer Persistence was introduced in version 3.0.0 of the CSI driver.
+Prior versions won't work.
+- Three sites are required to provide a redundant Kubernetes control-plane and Quorum Witness for the RCGs.
+- RCGs, volumes and VLUNs may not be managed outside of the CSI driver.
+- Pods (containers or VMs) needs to be labeled accordingly to be monitored by the HPE CSI Driver [Pod Monitor](../../monitor.md) to prevent multi-attach errors.
+- Only intra-cluster disaster recovery is supported.
-- Only what is considered Classic Peer Persistence is supported.
-Active/Active hostset proximity is not supported.
+- Only symmetric host proximity is supported and running Active Peer Persistence beyond a campus distance (around 1km) is not recommended.
+- Only manual host and RCG creation is supported (this limitation will be removed in the future).
+- Once an automatic failover has occurred, the recovered workloads needs to be manually restarted when the previous primary is restored.
+This will resume full redundancy with VLUNs created on both arrays for the workloads (a future platform update will address this workaround).

+<a name="remote_copy_limitations"></a>
+## Classic Peer Persistence Limitations

+These are the current limitations of the Remote Copy Classic Peer Persistence integration with the HPE CSI Driver.

-- Peer Persistence does not provide disaster recovery for workloads running on Kubernetes.
-Peer Persistence provide disaster recovery for the storage system.
+- Classic Peer Persistence does not provide disaster recovery for workloads running on Kubernetes.
+Classic Peer Persistence provide disaster recovery for the storage system.
-- Peer Persistence only provide data path resilience.
+- Classic Peer Persistence only provide data path resilience.
 If the primary array is unreachable for the CSP or the role of the remote copy group has changed due to disaster recovery operations (manual or automatic switchover/failover), all CSI operations will cease to function until the primary array comes back up and the role of the remote copy groups returned to original state.
-- When the primary array is unavailable for the Kubernetes cluster and remote copy group has failed over to the secondary array successfully, running workloads will continue to run if the host the workload was running on has redundant data paths to the secondary array (current primary array).
+- When the primary array is unavailable for the Kubernetes cluster and remote copy group has failed over to the target array successfully, running workloads will continue to run if the host the workload was running on has redundant data paths to the target array (current primary array).
-- It's possible to access volumes from the secondary array by [statically provisioning](#static_provisioning) `PersistentVolumes` without renaming the volume on the array.
+- It's possible to access volumes from the target array by [statically provisioning](#static_provisioning) `PersistentVolumes` without renaming the volume on the array.
 This is only safe if it has been determined that the primary array does not have active hosts accessing the volume against the primary array.

 ## Support